shantanugoel/clearfeed-for-x/docs/API.md

-# API Definitions: Agenda Revealer Chrome Extension
+# API Definitions: ClearFeed for X Chrome Extension

 This document defines the APIs used internally within the extension and the conceptual external API for data submission.